 Felsentore / Skalna Vrata

 The second pearl are beautiful stone arcs (Skalna vrata, Felsentore).
 One of the side ridges on the northern side is all perforated.
 All right, this is not the Arches Park, but by all means it's worth visiting.
-That's may be why E. E. Huesler in his Bergwander Atlas Alpen chooses the tour through these limestone arcs as one of his favourites in Karavanke/Karawanken mountain group.
+That's perhaps why E. E. Huesler in his Bergwander Atlas Alpen chooses the tour through these limestone arcs as one of his favourites in the Karawanks mountain group.